2026 Mission: Fighting Jew Hate in Missouri

 Welcome to the missouri alliance network

-We are alarmed by rising global antisemitism, but particularly by increased anti-Jew hate in our own backyard.
-Working closely with allies, our sole bipartisan mission is keeping our Jewish community safe while rooting out anti-Jew elected officials in Missouri.
+We are alarmed by rising global antisemitism and increased anti-Jew hate here in our own backyard.
+Working closely with allies, our single bipartisan mission is fighting antisemitism while rooting out anti-Jew elected officials in Missouri.

 FOUNDING BOARD